 If you want to understand a function and relation between two functions, this is possible with a cartesian product.
 The basic points to define a function includes:

 A function will relate each value of one set to the values of another set.
-It can be the same set or the different one.
+It can be the same set or a different one.
 A set is the collection of values, numbers or things.

 Consider the below diagram: